Specimens of Archaeopteryx: Skull

 While the London specimen included only a few fragments of the brain case and upper jaw, the Berlin specimen of Archaeopteryx has what appears at first glance to be an almost perfectly preserved skull.
 Closer inspection reveals the skull, while remarkable, to have considerable damage and defects, including compression and damage to the occipital region, which is partly missing.
 The mandible is so tightly pressed against the upper jaw that part of it is obscured by overlapping.
-The orbital (eye socket) has a diameter of 14 mm and includes a preserved sclerotic ring composed of 12 overlapping elements.
+The orbital (eye socket) has a diameter of 14 mm and includes a preserved scleral ring composed of 12 overlapping elements.
 Many smaller elements of the skull are distorted and their exact shape, position and size have historically been a matter of some debate.
 However, new techniques in ultraviolet imaging have revealed a more definitive nature of the skull's morphology.

 Dentition analysis of the specimen shows twelve teeth on each half of the upper tooth row, likely four in the premaxillary and eight in the maxillary.
 The rostral teeth (near the tip) are longest and descend slightly in size towards the rear.
 Dames (1884) described the tooth shape as "cylindrical"; other authors have described their shape as peg-like, with curved tip and generally slender, having a smooth enameled surface and mostly oriented upright in the jaw.
 A slight constriction, or "waist", is visible about halfway between the root and the crown tip.